 For more information, contact your coach or contact RLRC's Coordinator for Athletic Tutoring by email at FreemanP@hutchcc.edu.
 In the spring and fall semesters, you can also reach Paula after 5 p.m.
 Sunday to Thursday by calling (620) 665-3449.

-Specific academic departments may offer their own tutoring, separate from Rimmer's Academic Support Services.
-Sometimes, as in the cases posted below, they offer drop-in tutoring.
+Specific academic departments may offer their own tutoring, separate from Rimmer's Academic Support Services, as drop-in or appointment-based tutoring.
 At other times when Rimmer's tutors cannot help with a specialized course, you may ask your instructor or the department head to help you arrange assistance through the department.

-Our Summer 2020 tutors can provide assistance in the following classes:
+Our Spring 2021 tutors can provide assistance in the following classes: